 Having overseas assets without instruction as to their distribution when you die is a disaster awaiting your loved ones.

-Estate planning is for everyone.
-It alleviates the financial impact of your death on those you leave behind … even if you only possess a small amount of assets.
+If you have assets in more than one country then Estate planning is for you.
+It alleviates the financial impact of your death on those you leave behind … even if you only possess a small number of assets.

 Here are some valid reasons why you should consider your own plan:-